obsproject/rfcs/README.md

 [What the process is]: #what-the-process-is

 In short, to get a major feature added to OBS, one must first get the RFC merged into the RFC repository as a markdown file.
-At that point the RFC is "active" and may be implemented with the goal of eventual inclusion into OBS.'
+At that point, the RFC is "active" and may be implemented with the goal of eventual inclusion into OBS.
 It is recommended that no work start on implementation until an RFC is accepted.

   - Fork the RFC repo [RFC repository]
   - Copy `0000-template.md` to `text/0000-my-feature.md`.
 Make sure the title
     is descriptive.
 RFC number should match the next PR number.
   - Fill in the RFC.
-Put care into the details: RFCs that do not present convincing motivation, demonstrate lack of understanding of the design's impact, or are disingenuous about the drawbacks or alternatives tend to be poorly-received.
+Put care into the details: RFCs that do not present convincing motivation, demonstrate a lack of understanding of the design's impact, or are disingenuous about the drawbacks or alternatives tend to be poorly-received.
   - Submit a pull request to the [RFC repository].
 As a pull request the RFC